elenamarinaki/FAC22---Project_Collection/spikes/Responsive_Design.md

 * `rem`
   * relative unit, like `em`
-  * always relative to the "root" element
+  * always relative to the "root" elemenť